AhmedFatir/user-management-system/README.md

 cd user-management-system

+# Create a .env file and add the required environment variables. like in the .env.example file.
 make
 ```
 ## If you are a 42 student and want to run this project on the school's Mac, you may need to change the path where Docker Desktop on Mac stores its data.